ice-energy/jreed/README.md

      hugo
 ```

-hugo outputs a directory named **public** in the root of the
+hugo outputs a directory named **public** (default output directory)
-repository.
+in the root of the repository.
 Rename that directory to 'docs'

 ```
      mv public docs